Virginia Board of Counseling

 A: A Licensed Professional Counselor, Marriage and Family Therapist, or Licensed Substance Abuse Treatment Practitioner wishing to reactivate an inactive license shall submit the renewal fee for active licensure minus any fee already paid for inactive licensure renewal, and document completion of continued competency hours equal to the number of years the license has been inactive, not to exceed a total of 80 hours.

 Q: Are CSAC, CSAC-A or CRP certificate holders required to document continuing education?

-No. Currently, CSAC, CSAC-A and CRP’s are not required to complete continuing education hours towards renewal.
+A: No. Currently, CSAC, CSAC-A and CRP’s are not required to complete continuing education hours towards renewal.

 Q: Will I receive a renewal notice in the mail for the 2018 renewal?A: No. Beginning with the June 30, 2018 renewal, the Virginia Board of Counseling will implement an initiative to “Go Green” which will require licenses to renew online.
 Paper renewal notices will no longer be mailed by the Board.
 Email renewal notices will be sent to all licensees at least 45 days prior to the renewal deadline.
 Please ensure that your email address and address remains up-to-date by using the online licensing system or the name/address change form on our website.